KyraCChurch/Project1/README.md

 I feel as though this project allowed me to feel a lot more comfortable and understanding of things such as event listeners. set timeouts, and making a carousel.

 How to play:
 Follow rocks story as he summons a wizard then asks you to go on an adventure with his.
 When you say "Lets Go" you will be on an adventure catching fireflies with rock.
-To catch the firelfies you need to click on them as fast as you can, before they disappear.
+To catch the firelfies you need to click on them before they disappear.

 Technologies:
 Set Timeout
+Flexbox
+math.random

 Features:
 Restart Button